ccwinch/live-streaming-tech-notes/src/problems.md

 Sometimes the host or a member of the online congregation will point out that the sound is poor or that there is a specific problem with the sound.
 Check the sound level on the "live" panel of the multiview monitor.
 If it seems too low, check with the sound desk operator that the sound desk is correctly set up.
 If it's still too low, you can boost the volume by using the ATEM switcher software on the live streaming PC.
 In the audio tab there is a master volume slider and a xlr slider which can be increased.

+## Song words not outlined in black

+If the song words are no longer outlined in black, reload the ATEM settings (but not during a live stream in case this interrupts it) and save the startup state.
+A good set of ATEM settings is in the Documents folder of the live streaming PC, dated 31 March 2024.
+Reload them using the [ATEM software](software.md) and use the ATEM software to save the startup state.

 ## Robotic sound when the live stream is displayed on screens in church